Salman bin Abdulaziz Al Saud (born 1982)

+Salman bin Abdulaziz Al Saud (سلمان بن عبد العزیز آل سعود; born 1 November 1982) is a member of the Saudi ruling family.
+He has been detained without charge or explanation since January 2018 as part of Saudi Crown Prince Mohammed bin Salman's 2017–2019 Saudi Arabian purge.

 Early life and education

 Prince Salman was born in Riyadh on 1 November 1982.
 He is a member of a cadet branch of Al Saud, Al Kabeer.
-His mother is Princess Nouf bint Abdullah bin Abdul Rahman whose father, Abdullah bin Abdul Rahman, was the younger brother of King Abdulaziz, founder of the KSA.
+His mother is Princess Nouf bint Abdullah bin Abdul Rahman whose father, Abdullah bin Abdul Rahman, was the younger brother of King Abdulaziz Ibn Saud, founder of the Kingdom of Saudi Arabia.
 His father is Prince Abdulaziz bin Salman bin Mohammed Al Saud.
-His great grandfather, Mohammed bin Saud, was the son of Noura bint Abdul Rahman and Suud Al Kabeer.
+His great-grandfather, Mohammed bin Saud, was the son of Noura bint Abdul Rahman and Saud Al Kabeer.

 Prince Salman received his early education at the Najd School in Riyadh and graduated from King Saud University after studying law.
 He completed his postgraduate studies at Oxford University and obtained a master's Degree in international law at Saint Clements University.
 He received a PhD degree in international law from the Paris-Sorbonne University.
 His doctoral thesis was published in French and is entitled, Problèmes de base du droit des entreprises en difficulté: Etude comparée droit français-droit saoudien.

 He is fluent in Arabic, English and French.